Thank you for contacting

 How Identity Thieves Exploit Tax Returns

 According to federal and state officials, identity thieves often use stolen Social Security numbers to commit tax-related identity theft.
-With access to a victim’s tax records or social security card, scammers can file a false tax return early in the tax season, claiming a fraudulent refund before the real taxpayer submits their form.
+With access to a victim's tax records or social security card, scammers can file a false tax return early in the filing season, claiming a fraudulent refund before the real taxpayer submits their form.
 Victims may later receive a surprise tax bill or an IRS notice about a duplicate filing, only to realize their information has been misused.

 Warning Signs in Tax Scams